apache/cordova-docs/www/docs/en/2.9.0/cordova/events/events.offline.md

 Windows Phone 8 Quirks
 --------------------------
-The Emulator reports the connection type as `Cellular`, which does not change, so the event does _not_ fire.
+The Emulator reports the [connection.type](../connection/connection.type.html) as `Cellular`, which does not change, so the event does _not_ fire.